k8ssandra/k8ssandra/dev-guidelines.md

 * Keep a positive tone -- it's totally OK to use emojis :wink:

+* Assume the best in others -- asynchronous communication is hard (that's much of the reason for these guidelines), assume first that no matter the potentially undesired tone used, others are trying to help not harm in this process

 * Default to questions, not demands or accusations -- this is how we learn, together

 * Have empathy -- you've been on the other side before, remember that, neither role is easy